The 'Racial Cleansing' That Drove 1,100 Black Residents Out Of Forsyth County, Ga.

-And then at a certain point, you know, I heard a PA click on, and somebody screamed into a megaphone, you know, raise your hand if you love white power.
-And all of these young men around me, you know, raised their fist and started screaming white power.
-And I saw a guy go by with a noose on his, you know - on his shoulder, and, you know, it was this kind of horrifying moment where it - what had always been present in the county, but kind of suppressed was suddenly very visible.
-And those images went all over the country, really all over the world.
+And then at a certain point, you know, I heard a PA click on.
+And somebody screamed into a megaphone, you know, raise your hand if you love white power.
+And all of these young men around me, you know, raised their fists and started screaming, white power.
+And I saw a guy go by with a noose on his, you know - on his shoulder, and, you know, it was this kind of horrifying moment where it - what had always been present in the county but kind of suppressed was suddenly very visible.
+And those images went all over the country - really all over the world.

 GROSS: Did you see neighbors who you recognized as part of this angry, violent, racist mob?

 PHILLIPS: We did not see any of our close friends from there, but I certainly knew faces.
-I saw faces that I recognized, people who went to the Forsyth County High School where my brother went.
-So a lot of a lot of familiar faces, yes.
+I saw faces that I recognized, people who went to Forsyth County High School, where my brother went.
+So a lot of familiar faces, yes.

-GROSS: In your acknowledgments, you think the poet Natasha Trethewey the way who urged you to write this book.
+GROSS: In your acknowledgments, you thank the poet Natasha Trethewey, who urged you to write this book.
 She's a woman of color and has written about blackness, but you - a white man from one of the most racist places in the country - never said a word about whiteness.
 So how did that inspire you to write the book?

 GROSS: Would you describe the incidents that led to the night rides driving out all the black people from Forsyth County?

-But then in other ways, I find the origins of what happened in 1912 much, much earlier in the county going all the way back to the Cherokee removals in the 1830s because that also occurred in Forsyth County.
-But in 1912, a young, white woman, 18-year-old white woman named Mae Crow who lived really just a few miles from the house where I grew up in a little town called - a little village really called Oscarville was found in the woods.
-I believe it was September 9, 1912 and she was beaten and - she had been beaten over the head.
+But then in other ways, I find the origins of what happened in 1912 much, much earlier in the county - going all the way back to the Cherokee removals in the 1830s because that also occurred in Forsyth County.
+But in 1912, a young, white woman - 18-year-old white woman - named Mae Crow, who lived, really, just a few miles from the house where I grew up in a little town called - a little village, really, called Oscarville - was found in the woods.
+I believe it was September 9, 1912.
+And she was beaten.
+And she had been beaten over the head.
 And she was bloody and unconscious.
 And, you know, at least the newspaper accounts were that she had been raped.
 And she was taken to her house and, you know, was in a coma for two weeks.
-And after two weeks she died of the injury.
+And after two weeks, she died of the injuries.

-And the day of her funeral, in fact, there was - that night was the first reported night riding and bands of white men gather together and they started trying to punish the entire black community for what they believed was - it was reported as a kind of black insurrection was the phrase in the papers and they believe was this - a spree of rapes that was largely just a hysteria and borne out of fear.
+And the day of her funeral, in fact, there was - that night was the first reported nightriding.
+And bands of white men gathered together.
+And they started trying to punish the entire black community for what they believed was - it was reported as a kind of - black insurrection was the phrase in the papers.
+And they believed was this - a spree of rapes that was largely just a hysteria and borne out of fear.
 But their methods were arson.
 They burned black churches.
 They set fire to black-owned homes.
 They fired into cabins.

 They posted notices, you know, warning people that they had 24 hours, sometimes a few days to get out.
 And over the course of September and October of 1912, this movement spread and ultimately succeeded.
 And 1,098 black residents are in the census of 1910, and virtually all of them were forced out of the county during that two-month period.